Please also see my All-Time World Cup Team Index.

 This is my selection of a 25 member all-time team for the club.
 The number 25 was chosen because it is the official squad size for the Champions' League.

 Founded in 1865, Forest were founder members of the Football Alliance in 1889 and joined the Football League in 1892.
 Since then they mostly competed in the top two League tiers, excepting five seasons in the third tier.
 Forest won the FA Cup in 1898 and 1959.
 Their most successful period was under the management of Brian Clough between 1975 and 1993, winning the League in 1978, back to back European Cups in the two years thereafter, four League Cups and two Full Members Cups.

 Peter Shilton is considered one of the greatest keepers ever.
 He is England's all-time cap record-holder with 125.
 He earned his first cap in 1970 and his last 20 years later in 1990.
-He took England to 4th place in WC 1986.
-He also won two straight European Cups in 1979 and 1980 with Nottingham Forrest.
+He took England to 4th place in the 1986 World Cup.
+He played for 11 different clubs in his career, all in England.
+He won two straight European Cups in 1979 and 1980 with Nottingham Forrest.

 Linacre joined Forest in 1899.
 Linacre was chosen to go on the first foreign tour with his Nottingham club in 1905.
 In the same year as he appeared for England, he toured Uruguay and Argentina.